bluz71/bluz71.github.io/_posts/2019-10-16-lsp-in-vim-with-the-lsc-plugin.md

 * completion is a synchronous operation, invoking omni-completion will block the editor until the operation is concluded

-* omni-completion plugins needs to be coded and maintained specifically for Vim
+* omni-completion plugins need to be coded and maintained specifically for Vim

 However, with LSP-based completion, Vim can leverage and use the same language servers used by [Visual Studio Code](https://code.visualstudio.com).
 One can be